osmandapp/web/main/docs/user/plan-route/create-route.md

 ### How to open

-As **Plan a route** is one of the main feature of the OsmAnd app, you can find it directly in main Menu.
+As **Plan a route** is one of the main feature of the OsmAnd app, you can find it directly in the main Menu.
 The tool is also available in the context menu of any track, whether it is a previously created, recorded, or imported track.
 There are four ways to access the *Plan a route* tool.

 1. Go to the main *Menu → Plan a route*.